 When is the best time to fly to San Salvador?

 Choose a month below to see average flight price and weather conditions.

 LON - SAL

 0 - 19 mm

-When is the best time to book flights to San Salvador?
+When is the best time to book a flight to San Salvador?

 Which day is cheapest to fly to San Salvador?

-At the moment, flights at midday are likely to offer the best value for money for your San Salvador trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the evening are likely to offer the best value for money for your San Salvador trip.
+A flight at midday will more often than not be of higher cost.

 San Salvador is the capital of El Salvador in more than just name as the city is home to one-third of the country’s population and half of its total wealth.
 It is set in a basin surrounded by volcanoes, sometimes lending it an out-of-this-world feel, though anyone arriving in San Salvador will be well-advised to give their visit plenty of time.
 Not only is it the biggest city in San Salvador, it is the second largest in all of Central America so there is a lot to it.